To show a picture of our 2018 travels. An overview of Cesky Krumlov, a river flowing through in the middle. The roofs and streets covered in snow.

 Where and What to Eat

 Another fantastic thing to do and a must in Český Krumlov is have a hearty meal for lunch.
-Cozy up inside to get warm again, because it can get pretty cold outside in the Winter.
+Cozy up inside to get warm again, because it can get pretty cold outside in the winter.
 We had lunch at Restaurant Bohemia, and another time at Hospoda Na Louži.
 Both had traditional hearty meals on the menu which were delicious.

 A hearty meal